 If I had a budget that had nothing to do with making a budget, I’d stay in one of three places:

 The “Maile” Presidential Three Bedroom Suite at the Four Seasons Maui at Wailea – This 4,000 square foot stunner is home to a private full-size sauna, penthouse views from an expansive lanai, private catered dinner service, a customized premium bar, private transportation, a personal assistant, and many other awesome things that I don’t know about.
 The Four Seasons is my favorite resort on the island.
-The adults-only pool has an underwater sound system (say whaaa?!), swim-up bar, and private cabanas with TVs and ceiling fans, and the rest of the resort is equally as impressive.
+The adults-only pool has an underwater sound system (say whaaa?!), a swim-up bar, and private cabanas with TVs and ceiling fans, and the rest of the resort is equally as impressive.
 Also, they spritz you down with Evian water by the pool.
 Because sure.

 The Four-Bedroom Presidential Villa at the Andaz Maui at Wailea Resort – They also offer two and three-bedroom villas, but we’re not shooting for silver and bronze here, folks.
 At 4,070 square feet, the villa includes five bathrooms, a media room, private plunge pools, a full kitchen, and beachfront access to Mokapu Beach, among other lovely things.
 The Andaz is the newest resort in Wailea, and it’s absolutely beautiful inside and out.
 I bet you could even pay someone to give you a piggyback ride to the baller 3-level pool.

 Where to Eat

 I know Mama’s Fish House gets all the attention, and probably for a very good reason, but I personally think there are more interesting choices on Maui.
 For the average Maui baller, I’d suggest the following restaurants and bars.
 When all else fails, hire your own personal chef.
 The world is your wealthy oyster.

 The Restaurant at Hotel Wailea (formerly Capische) – If you’re a fan of delicious cocktails and food, head to Hotel Wailea’s restaurant.
 The farm-to-table approach to the menu is appreciated and the service is always outstanding.
 Grab a table on the upstairs lanai or in the downstairs garden and make sure to try the Bonnie & Clyde bourbon cocktail.